Home

 Filtering and subsetting data

-For example, we might want to analyze and plot of just a single species of fish at a time.
-Let’s filter our dataset down to just Coho.
+For example, we might want to analyze and plot of just a single species of lizard at a time.
+Let’s filter our dataset down to just S. occidentalis.

 We can filter data using the filter() function from the dplyr package: